argoproj/argo-cd/docs/declarative-setup.md

 ## Resource Exclusion

-Resources can be excluded from sync.
+Resources can be excluded from discovery and sync so that ArgoCD is unaware of them.
+For example, `events.k8s.io` and `metrics.k8s.io` are always excluded.
 Use cases:

-* When you have temporal issues.
-You could exclude problematic resource.
+* You have temporal issues and you want to exclude problematic resources.
-* You don't want to give cluster wide access to ArgoCD.
+* There are many of a kind of resources that impacts ArgoCD's performance.
+* Restrict ArgoCD's access to certain kinds of resources, e.g. secrets.
+See [security.md#cluster-rbac](security.md#cluster-rbac).

 To configure this, edit the `argcd-cm` config map: